-We aim to give every child the opportunity to achieve their personal best and to develop lively enquiring minds through teaching which allows spontaneity and encourages purposeful learning.
+We aim to give every child the opportunity to achieve their personal best and to develop lively enquiring minds through teaching which allows for spontaneity and encourages purposeful learning.
+If children have time to develop full confidence in themselves, they will then be able to cope with the more advanced tasks set for them in school life.
 Pupils will be set work which will be within their level of competence but will stretch their capabilities.
-We believe that social skills are also vitally important and all pupils will be expected to work cooperatively with everyone in their year through a variety of group tasks.
+We believe that social skills are also vitally important and all pupils will be expected to work co-operatively with everyone in their year through a variety of group tasks.
 It is our aim to provide an exciting, challenging and caring environment within which our pupils will feel secure, both socially and academically.

 We are happy to discuss with you any concerns you may have.
 Parents who have an urgent reason to contact their child's teacher first thing in the morning must do so through the office and not go into the classroom before school.
-We are also happy to receive emails - the office address is office@lhspa.org.uk), alternatively class teachers can be contacted using their school emails (initial.surname@lhspa.org.uk), e.g. l.tomlinson@lhspa.org.uk.
+We are also happy to receive emails - the office address is office@lhspa.org.uk), alternatively class teachers can be contacted using their school emails (initial.surname@lhspa.org.uk), for example l.tomlinson@lhspa.org.uk.
 Teachers will respond to emails in a formal manner.